LucasMW/mongaComp/README.txt

 1310844
-Lucas Menezes, T3 1715
+Lucas Menezes, T4 1715
 —————————————————————

 Description of monga language: http://www.inf.puc-rio.br/~roberto/comp/lang.html

-First, use must use make to compile: make
+First, use make to compile:
+make

+program reads from standard input and outputs to standard output.

-To run the tests for the tree, use make testsyntax
+to run the tests use,
+make testtree

-After the message "Syntax OK", it will start printing the tree.
+After the message "Syntax OK", it will start checking types and variables.

+If sucessfull, it will output "Types OK" and will start printing the tree.
 These tests are not automated.

 To clean builds, use
 make clean

-make testlexical is currently unavaible

-All testlexical exclusive parts are currently unavaible
+To run the tests for the syntax only, use make testsyntax

+To run the tests for the lexical only, use make testlexical

 Requirements:
 C compiler